nscon-gmbh/meraki-quick-check/README.md

 ## Getting help

-In case you need any help please create an issue against this repository or reach out to the author.

-**Example**

-If you have questions, concerns, bug reports, etc., please create an issue against this repository.
+If you have questions, concerns, bug reports, etc., please create an issue against this repository or get in contact with the author.

 ## Getting involved